9tigerio/db2rest/README.md

 # DB2Rest
-As the name suggests, DB2Rest turns your database into a REST API.
+As the name suggests, get REST API over your database in minutes!

 ## Benefits
     - Coming soon